kaciewebster/github-errors-practice/README.md

 # Save your local changes aside and revert your working repository back to the original.
 git stash

-# Pull the new changes to your local repository.
+# Pull the new changes to your working repository.
 git pull

 # Add the changes that you stashed back into your working repository.
 git stash pop
 ```

-Solution was posted in Slack by Ryan
+Solution was posted in Slack by Ryan.

 ##